thecrazzycourses/sql/README.md

 USE soap_store; // Select Database for use
 SELECT DATABASE(); // Show Current Using Database

-Database is bunch of Tables
+Database is a bunch of Tables

 # CREATE TABLES COMMANDS
 CREATE DATABASE cat_app;